I am a procrastinator. How do I get motivated to get things done?

 The three questions to find your motivation

 The first step toward taking back your focus and achieving your vision?
 Ask yourself these three questions – in this specific sequence – on a consistent basis.
 The order is crucial because if you don’t know what you want, why you want it, and then create a plan for how to get to it, your plan won’t hold up through life’s challenges.
+This is how to get and stay motivated.

 1) What do I really want?
 What’s the outcome I’m after?
 What’s the specific measurable result?
 The more precise you can get, the stronger your plan will be.
 Take the difference between “I want to lose weight” and “I want to lose 15 pounds.”
 For the first, you’ll never know when you’ve achieved it.
 The other can be measured by standing on a scale.